alexhe/gautomator/README.md

 - Layer 7: the applicative layer.
 Here we are talking about ear, war, zip, html, css, ...

 **Flue** should be able to deploy any layer, and any composant of the layer.

+# Note
+This project is in developpement.
+It is a work in progress and a Feature Driven Developement.
+On top of that, I'm learning go (and the developement).

+Be tolerant !@